 The harbor is about 40 miles from Sarasota, so we trailer to these areas and launch close to the waters that we will fish.
 Due to the distance, these are full-day trips only.

-*Price is for one or two anglers and includes lunch on a full day and transportation to fishing area.
-Travel time (2-hrs) not included as trip time, you will get a full 6 or 8-hrs on the water.
+*Price is for one or two anglers and includes lunch and transportation to fishing area.
+Travel time (2-hrs) not included as trip time, you will get a full 6-hrs on the water.